-THIS Chapter treats of lawful oaths and vows.)
-On the subject of oaths, we deem it unnecessary to add any remarks on what is advanced in the Confession, only that the approved scriptural mode of swearing, is by the name of God, with the sign of the up-listed hand.
+This chapter treats of lawful oaths and vows.
+On the subject of oaths, we deem it unnecessary to add any remarks on what is advanced in the Confession, only that the approved Scriptural mode of swearing, is by the name of God, with the sign of the uplifted hand.
 The doctrine of vows, leads us to define our views of public and explicit covenanting with God.
 Jehovah, in his infinite condescension and grace, has all along humbled himself to transact with his creature man, by entering into covenant with him.
-Thus with inhocent man he made the coverant of works, and after the apostasy, he revealed to finful and rebellious then the cover nant of grace, or that gracious contract with his own Son, whom he had appointed the second Adam, for the purpose of redeeming loft men.
-"I have given him, says he, for a covenant to the people."
-This is the covenant on which the falvation of the church is built.
-The lesign of this covenant is not the preservation of the loyalty or allegiance of innocent man; but the recovery of guilty, ruined and lost men; hence it is called the fure mercies of David.
-Therefore forme of its institutions, are intended for the conversion of sinners; others for the confirmation and increase of grace in true believers.
-But it is clear, there is not one going institution, not one ordinance of the New Testament, not one promise, precept nor duty, but is an appendage of this covenant.
-The defign of all is either to instate us in it, or perpetuate our interest: God in this covenant reveals and offers himself to the finner, as his reconciled God in Christ.
-God the Father engages to be to him a Father; God the Son to be his Redeemer; and God the Holy Ghost, his Sanctifier. finful creature perceiving the boundless grace and love of God in this offer, by the influences of the spirit, accepts the gracious tender; and in the strength of grave promised on God's part, he furrenders himself to God the Father, Son, and Holy Ghost.
-Avouches the Lord to be his God, and engages, not in his own strength (for without me says Christ ye can do nothing) but in the strength of promised grace, that he will walk in his ways and keep his commandments.
+Thus with innocent man he made the covenant of works; and after the apostasy, he revealed to sinful and rebellious men the covenant of grace, or that gracious contract with his own Son, whom he had appointed the second Adam, for the purpose of redeeming lost men.
+"I have given him," says he, "for a covenant to the people."
+This is the covenant on which the salvation of the Church is built.
+The design of this covenant is not the preservation of the loyalty or allegiance of innocent man; but the recovery of guilty, ruined and lost men; hence it is called the sure mercies of David.
+Therefore some of its institutions, are intended for the conversion of sinners; others for the confirmation and increase of grace in true believers.
+But it is clear, there is not one Gospel institution, not one ordinance of the New Testament, not one promise, precept nor duty, but is an appendage of this covenant.
+The design of all is either to instate us in it, or perpetuate our interest.
+God in this covenant reveals and offers himself to the sinner, as his reconciled God in Christ.
+God the Father engages to be to him a Father; God the Son, to be his Redeemer; and God the Holy Ghost, his Sanctifier.
+The sinful creature perceiving the boundless grace and love of God in this offer, by the influence of the Spirit, accepts the gracious tender; and in the strength of grace promised on God's part, he surrenders himself to God the Father, Son, and Holy Avouches the Lord to be his God, and engages, not in his own strength (for without me, says Christ, ye can do nothing), but in the strength of promised grace, that he will walk in his ways and keep his commandments.
 This is the evangelical idea of covenanting with God.
-It is just an acceptance by faith of the covenant of grace in all in parts, promises, precepts, and ordinances; and a voluntary furrender of ourselves to him.
-And even this acceptance and furrender is of grace.
-"By grace ye are saved, through faith, and that not of yourselve, it is the gift of God."
-Thus the duty of covenanting with God, is performed in every act of faith and repentance, in meditation, prayer, and reception of the facraments; and indeed it is the life of every duty.
+It is just an acceptance by faith of the covenant of grace in all its parts, promises, precepts, and ordinances; and a voluntary surrender of ourselves to him.
+And even this acceptance and surrender is of grace.
+"By grace ye are saved, through faith, and that not of yourselves; it is the gift of God."
+Thus the duty of covenanting with God, is performed in every act of faith and repentance, in meditation, prayer, and reception of the sacraments; and indeed it is the life of every duty.